aleshaleksey/fansys23/base-rules.md

 An entity is assumed by default to have the senses of sight and hearing.
 Other basic, natural senses include smell, touch and taste, but not all entities possess these senses.
 For example an incorporeal entity might not have touch, a an undead skeleton might not have taste.
 In general [mortals](conditions-types.md#mortals) have all five senses unless stated otherwise.

-In addition an entity might have the following senses that act like sight in many ways but detect something other than normally visible light:
+In addition an entity might have the following "special" senses that act like sight in many ways but detect something other than normally visible light:
 - [Heat Sense](abilities.md#heat-sense-i-v)
 - [Life Sense](abilities.md#life-sense-i-v)
 - [Truesight](abilities.md#truesight-i-v)